 Have you completed basic instruction in clinical research but are looking for more?
 The Instruction in Monitoring, Protocols and Advanced documentation in Clinical Trials (IMPACT) workshop series is designed for faculty, study coordinators with two or more years of experience and other study team members who are ready for an intermediate level of training for clinical research skills.
 Participants will learn critical clinical research skills through a group learning environment and hands-on skills practice.
 Maximum benefit will be gained by attending all three sessions, but it is not required.
-Fall planning is underway - check back for registration!
+All sessions are held at Danto Auditorium.

 U-M provides basic good clinical practice (GCP) training for clinical trial study team members through the Collaborative Institutional Training Initiative (CITI).
 To access the CITI GCP course, you must first create a CITI account (free) and affiliate with the University of Michigan within CITI.
 See the CITI step-by-step instructions for details.
 More information is also available on the HRPP Education Resources website.